VolkovLabs/volkovlabs-balena-app/README.md

 ## Features

 - Allows to display device, release information and service logs using Balena Supervisor API.
-- Provides Services Management panel to start, stop, restart Containers.
+- Provides Services panel to start, stop, restart Containers.
 - Allows to filter Logs using Regex pattern.
 - Requires Confirmation to restart all Services and reboot the device.